Pr0T1m/ioBroker.hoymiles/README.md

 <br>Create an instance of the adapter.

 ## Adapter configuration
-IP address:  IP-Adress from your Solar-System.
+IP address:  IP-Adress from your Solar-System.<br>
 Requesttime: How often would you get new information (min.
 0.5min).

 ##  Changelog